U.S. rapper A$AP Rocky tells court he tried to avoid Stockholm fight

 When the two men attacked Mayers’ bodyguard, he reacted, grabbing 19-year-old Mustafa Jafari and throwing him to the ground.

 “At this point I intervened.
-I threw him to the ground, and stepped on his arm, kicked him.
-I punched or shoved him,” Mayers said.
+I threw him to the ground, and stepped on his arm, I kicked his arm and I punched or shoved him,” Mayers said.

+Mayers told the court that he had been the victim of a number of attacks in recent years and that the situation in Stockholm had made him paranoid.

+“We’re in a foreign country, we’re approached by two strangers with aggressive behavior: ten months ago when I was with my cousin ...
+I was stabbed in my face by strangers,” he told the court.

+He said that his home had been robbed twice at gunpoint in the last two years and that he and his security guard had also been attacked in an elevator in Oakland in the United States by drug addicts.

+“I don’t know what to expect when being attacked by strangers, that’s why I have security.
+At that moment I wasn’t thinking,” he said.

-On Tuesday, Jafari told the court he had been pushed and grabbed by the neck by Mayers’ bodyguard outside a restaurant and followed the rapper’s group to get back a pair of headphones.
+On Tuesday, Jafari told the court he had been pushed and grabbed by the neck by Mayers’ bodyguard outside the restaurant and followed the rapper’s group to get back a pair of headphones.

 He said he was then hit on the head with a bottle and kicked and punched by the three men while he was on the ground.